kimkkikki/timetravel10_hash/README.md

 ## Installation

-To install this module, clone this repository and run:
+To install this module, run:

 ```
-python setup.py install
+pip install timetravel10-hash
 ```